Art Deco Silver Compact Mirrors & Cigarette Cases

 This exquisitely beautiful and stylish Art Deco vanity was made by Victor Mayer, who was a Faberge workmaster.
 His firm was located in Pforzheim - the gateway to the Black Forest.
-This city is famous as centre of jewellery making, so much so, that it was known colloquially as Goldstadt ('Golden City').
+This city is famous as a centre of jewellery making, so much so that it was known colloquially as Goldstadt ('Golden City').
 The name of Victor Mayer is well known for their luxurious ultra vanities, high end jewellery and the exceptionally skilled workmanship that we see in this adorable Art Deco powder compact.

 This is an exceptionally rare and most likely a unique Art Deco Le Roy et Fils sterling silver ruby & gold powder compact.
 The maker of this fabulous Art Deco compact needs no introduction.
 However, they have such a wonderful history it is good to share it.

 La Maison de Le Roy was founded in 1785 at Palais Royal and continued until the death of Charles-Louis Le Roy at Versailles in 1865.
 Le Roy et Fils premises can later be found at 13-15 Galerie Montpensier, Palais Royal, Paris when the Duc d'Orleans opened the Palais Royal gardens.
 In 1885 the London retail outlet of Le Roy et Fils was situated at 57 Bond Street, having moved the short distance from Regent Street.

-The firms accolades include Master clockmaker to Napoleon, Princess Pauline & the Duc de Bourbon.
-Examples of their work is found in all the major collections as well as the Ministere de la Guerre, Paris.
+The firm's accolades include Master clockmaker to Napoleon, Princess Pauline & the Duc de Bourbon.
+Examples of their work are found in all the major collections as well as the Ministere de la Guerre, Paris.
 They are the only foreign clockmaker to hold a British Royal Warrant under Queen Victoria.